fossi-foundation/wishbone/src/b3/source/03_classic.rst

 through a port with 16-bit granularity is a 16-bit WORD.
 In this case, an 8-bit operand cannot be transferred.

-Figure 3-10 shows an example of how the 64-bit value of 0x0123456789ABCDEF is transferred through BYTE, WORD, DWORD and QWORD ports using BIG ENDIAN data organization.
+:numref:`bigendian` shows an example of how the 64-bit value of 0x0123456789ABCDEF is transferred through BYTE, WORD, DWORD and QWORD ports using BIG ENDIAN data organization.
 Through the 64-bit QWORD port the number is directly transferred with the most significant bit